Updated March 13, 2026 · By Jake Embers

 2. Cook the pasta (10 minutes)

-Boil your macaroni until it's just shy of al dente - about 1 minute less than the package directions.
-Trust me on this.
-It'll finish cooking on the smoker, and nobody wants mushy pasta.
-Drain and set aside.
+Boil your macaroni until it's just shy of al dente.
+About 1 minute less than the package says.
+It'll finish cooking on the smoker.
+Nobody wants mushy pasta floating in cheese soup.

 3. Make the cheese sauce base (8 minutes)

-In a large bowl, whisk together the room temperature cream cheese, heavy cream, and milk until smooth.
-Cold cream cheese will give you lumps, and nobody has time for that.
-Add the garlic powder, onion powder, smoked paprika, and cayenne.
-The mixture should smell aromatic and look creamy yellow.
+Whisk room temperature cream cheese with heavy cream and milk until smooth.
+Cold cream cheese creates lumps that'll ruin your day.
+Add garlic powder, onion powder, smoked paprika, and cayenne.
+It should smell amazing.

 4. Add the cheese (3 minutes)

 Fold in all your grated cheeses except the topping cheese.
-The mixture will look thick - that's exactly what we want.
+The mixture will look thick.
+That's perfect.
 Season with salt and pepper.
-Taste it now because this is your last chance to adjust seasoning.
+Taste it now because you won't get another chance.

 5. Combine everything (2 minutes)

-Mix the cooked pasta into the cheese mixture until every piece is coated.
-The sauce should cling to each elbow without being gloppy.
-Transfer everything to your buttered aluminum pan.
+Mix the pasta into the cheese mixture until every piece is coated.
+The sauce should cling without being gloppy.
+Transfer to your buttered aluminum pan.

 6. Make the topping (2 minutes)

-Mix the panko breadcrumbs with melted butter and that extra 1/4 cup of sharp cheddar.
-Sprinkle this evenly over the mac and cheese.
-This creates that golden, crunchy top that makes people fight over corner pieces.
+Mix panko with melted butter and that extra cheddar.
+Sprinkle evenly over the top.
+This creates the golden crust that makes people fight over corner pieces.

 7. Smoke it (45 minutes)

-Place the pan on your smoker grates.
-Cook uncovered for the first 20 minutes to let the smoke penetrate.
-You'll start seeing the edges bubble gently - that's your cue that it's working.
+Place on your grill grates.
+Cook uncovered for 20 minutes to let the smoke penetrate.
+You'll see gentle bubbling at the edges.

 Cover with foil for the remaining 25 minutes.
-The internal temperature should hit 160°F when it's done.
-The top will be golden brown, and when you jiggle the pan slightly, the center should barely move.
+Internal temperature should hit 160°F. The top will be golden brown, and the center should barely jiggle when you shake the pan.

 8. Rest and serve (5 minutes)

-Let it rest for 5 minutes before serving.
-This isn't optional - hot cheese sauce will burn tongues and make people grumpy.
+Let it rest 5 minutes.
+This isn't optional.
+Hot cheese sauce burns tongues and makes people cranky.

-Fresh grated cheese beats pre-shredded every time.
-Pre-shredded cheese has anti-caking agents that prevent smooth melting.
-Yes, grating takes an extra 10 minutes, but the texture difference is huge.
+Fresh grated cheese beats pre-shredded every single time.
+Those anti-caking agents don't just prevent caking.
+They prevent smooth melting.
+Yes, grating takes 10 extra minutes.
+Do it anyway.

-The foil timing is crucial.
-Uncovered for the first 20 minutes lets the smoke flavor develop.
-Covered for the final stretch prevents the top from burning while the center finishes cooking.
+The two-stage cooking method is crucial.
+Uncovered first lets smoke flavor develop.
+Foil prevents burning while the center finishes.
+I skip this step exactly never.

 FAQs